 The research is part of an international project funded by the National Science Foundation which is investigating the past use of whales in North Atlantic society.

-Brenna and Vicki are following up on work completed in Orkney in February 2018 where they examined the whales found at another archaeological site in Sanday, Orkney, and other whale bone artefacts from the Orkney Museum.
+Brenna and Vicki are following up on work completed in Orkney in February 2018, when they examined the whale remains from another archaeological site in Sanday, Orkney, and other whalebone artefacts from the Orkney Museum.

-The end of two giants: the broch and a Fin whale
+The end of two giants: the broch and a fin whale

 The bones appear to relate to feasting that took place to mark the end of the broch.

-Some of the whale bones have chop-marks present showing signs of butchery and perhaps bone-working.
+Some have chop marks, suggesting butchery and perhaps bone-working.
 Others are slightly singed from being subjected to direct heat.
-The fin whale bones were found in a range of contexts across the broch.
-Some of the bones were excavated from the uppermost floor deposits of the broch.
-Others were stuffed into gaps in the walls.
+The fin whale bones were found in a range of contexts across the broch – some came from the uppermost floor deposits while others were deposited into gaps in the walls.

 What circumstances led to the use and deposition of the fin whale?

 Whale bone seems to have been a highly important material for Iron Age communities.

 The appearance of these ocean giants on beaches, when stranded, must have occasioned opportunities to recover a large volume of meat, oil (fuel for lamps), as well as a substantial resource for making objects.
 Whalebone work clearly included things like our big vessel (The Cairns has also yielded several more whale bone vessels from across the site), but also toolmaking (e.g. weaving “batons”, chopping-boards, soft anvils, and much more), and even for architectural purposes such as large ribs used as roof rafters.

 It is possible that a stranding of an animal, like a massive fin whale, would have represented an exponential contribution to the community’s resources.